-Figure 18: Cluster administrator
+Figure 17: Cluster administrator

-If the snap-in window is similar to that shown in Figure 18, Cluster service was successfully installed on the first node.
+If the snap-in window is similar to that shown in Figure 17, the Cluster service was successfully installed on the first node.
 It is now possible to install the Cluster service on the second node.